 LDAP authentication in ADB

-ADB (as well as Greenplum) supports LDAP (Lightweight Directory Access Protocol) user authentication.
+ADB (as well as Greengage DB) supports Lightweight Directory Access Protocol (LDAP) user authentication.
 When LDAP authentication is used, user accounts and passwords are checked on the selected LDAP server.
 The steps for configuring LDAP authentication in ADB via ADCM are described below.

 NOTE